 I see people install a huge 600Ah battery with only 400W of solar for full-time living, then wonder why they're constantly running low.
 The battery doesn't solve the problem - it just delays it by a day or two.

 Components are cheap now.
-Lithium batteries have dropped 60-70% in price over the past 5 years.
-An extra 100Ah costs $200-300.
+Lithium battery prices have dropped substantially over the past several years.
+An extra 100Ah costs $150-250.

 Running low is stressful.
 Watching your battery percentage drop when your work, food, or heat depends on it is not worth saving $200.